Tutorial | Processing text with the Prompt recipe#

 • An Advanced Analytics Designer or Full Designer user profile.

-• A connection to at least one supported generative AI model.
+• A connection to at least one supported Generative AI model.
 Your administrator must configure the connection beforehand in the Administration panel > Connections > New connection > LLM Mesh.
 Supported model connections include models such as OpenAI, Hugging Face, Cohere, etc.

-• No prior knowledge of working with large language models (LLMs), though it would be useful to read the article Concept | Prompt Studios and Prompt recipe before completing this tutorial.
+You do not need previous experience with Large Language Models (LLMs), though it would be useful to read the article Concept | Prompt Studios and Prompt recipe before completing this tutorial.

 Create the project#